Company Director – Can I go Bankrupt

 Want help to go bankrupt?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts

-If you continue to manage a limited company while you are Bankrupt and this is discovered you could face an extension to your bankruptcy and even criminal charges.
-This is the case even if you have resigned as a director at Companies House.
+If you continue to act as if you were still a director while you are Bankrupt you could face an extension to your bankruptcy and even criminal charges.

 How long after Bankruptcy can you be Reinstated as a Director?

-Normally you are restricted from being a director of a company only while you are bankrupt.
-Once you are discharged you can register yourself as a director again.
+This means you can then be immediately reappointed as a director if you wish.
 You can also resume your involvement in the management of the company.

 Effects on your Company if you go Bankrupt

-The bank cannot help themselves to any money in the company account.
-However they may be concerned about the viability of the company given your personal financial situation.
-As a result they could start to withdraw credit facilities such as the company overdraft or credit card as a precautionary measure.
+The bank will be made aware you are bankrupt.
+It may then become concerned about the viability of the company itself.
+As a result company credit facilities such as an overdraft or credit card could be reduced or withdrawn as a precautionary measure.

 Arrange a call with a Bankruptcy Expert